mxrked/AccountGuard_JAVAFX/README.md

 3. Connect to using the following:
    - Server Authentication: Windows Authentication
    - Login: localhost
-4. Create a new database called "AccountGuard_SWING".
+4. Create a new database called "AccountGuard_JAVAFX".
 5. Create a new query and copy and paste the "Database.sql" contents into the quert and execute it.
 Now the table for the program has been created.
 6. Work in progress....